Elixcz/visitor-statistics/README.md

-# Visitor Statistics for Bludit CMS
+# Visitor Statistics plugin for Bludit CMS

 This plugin is based on the original [Bludit CMS](https://www.bludit.com/) `Simple stats` plugin.